lee-borlace/modern-page-google-analytics/Test Cases.md

 - GoogleAnalyticsId is not present in config list (warning in console about missing item)
 - Config list not found (error in console about missing item)
 - Add app to sub-site (still finds config in top-level site)
+- Test on mobile
+- Test from CSN